Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image45.jpeg)&nbsp;

-A second assessment will appear titled “Copy of…” and the name of the assessment duplicated (but with a different Download Key).
+A second assessment will appear titled “Copy of…” and the name of the assessment duplicated (the 'Download Key' of the new copy will be unique).
 You can now edit the new assessment, change its name, and keep it as a separate assessment (with a separate database) without having to create a new assessment from scratch.

+The 'Duplicate' function is also useful if you simply want to clean up your results file.
+Your duplicate copy will not carry prior results, nor will its results file contain variables which had been deleted from your original assessment.

 ***Please Note:*** If you have already loaded instruments onto your devices and then use the Wizard to create additional questions and